 At Proton, we’re committed to maintaining the highest levels of security and privacy through rigorously applied cryptography, while retaining a high level of usability.
 We are cognizant of the heightened security needs of many of our users who have entrusted their lives to us(new window), and your protection and safety will always be our first priority.

 To members of the Proton community, thank you for your patience and for affording us the time to properly build Proton Calendar to meet the highest standards of security.
 We welcome all comments and feedback about Proton Calendar’s security model via the bug report feature inside the app.
-Proton Calendar is also eligible for our bug bounty program.
-Additionally, you can always reach us at email@example.com.
+Proton Calendar is also eligible for our bug bounty program(new window).
+Additionally, you can always reach us at firstname.lastname@example.org.
 Thank you for your support!

 The Proton Team